JimMarshall35/text_animation/README.md

-Animate text in unity by adding sinusoidal motion to it letter by letter.
+A script to animate text in unity by adding sinusoidal motion to it letter by letter.

 Script splits up textmesh pro UI object at runtime into individual letters spaced apart -according to a value you specify and childs these letters to the original text object.